 On June 2, 2018, a small group of Doc Savage fans met in Lester Dent’s hometown, La Plata, Missouri, for A Bronze Conversation.
 The group met at the Depot Inn in La Plata.
 I had been interested in making a pulp facsimile for some time and this gave me the motivation to do so.
 I made about a dozen copies which were given away at the meeting.
 My version is slightly smaller than an actual pulp magazine.

 Legal size paper, 8.5 x 14 inches, was used for the covers.
-Thus my version is only 8.5 inches tall which is slightly small than an actual pulp magazine.
+Thus, my version is only 8.5 inches tall which is slightly smaller than an actual pulp magazine.

 Each page was cute in order to create the ragged effect of a pulp magazine.
 My paper cutter could cut about ten pages at a time.

 The process evolved and I learned that cutting three sides gave me the desired appearance.
 I left one side untrimmed and used it for the binding edge.

 The binding edge was stapled with a 70-sheet stapler.